mrjuda/books-react/README.md

-# Books (React version)
+# Books (React/Redux version)
 ## 📑 Project description
 **Build v1.3**

-The Books project was built using ReactJS, SCSS, HTML, and tested through Jest.
+The Books project was built using ReactJS + Redux, SCSS, HTML, and tested through Jest.
 This is a React/Redux project for educational purposes only.

 ## 🛠 Built with